flows-network/docs/docs/external-service/claude.md

 ---
 # Claude

-The [`claude_flows` crate](https://docs.rs/claude_flows)  provides integration with Claude, a conversational AI, allowing you to enrich your flows on the `Flows Network` platform with advanced conversation capabilities.
-It's easy to generate human-like chat responses using Claude's AI within your flows.
+The [`claude_flows`](https://docs.rs/claude_flows) library provides integration with Claude, a conversational AI, which leads the world's generative AI sector with its 100k context window of claude-100k models.

-This library supports Claude's industry leading 100k context window model.
+Claude generative AI service is not generally available yet.
+Our library provides coverage of its key features, such as chat completion, and claude-100k models.
+The claude_flows library is currently under active development.
+Please join our [Discord community](https://discord.com/invite/ccZn9ZMfFf) for updates.

 ## Trigger

-A `Flows Function` responds to a request, acting as the trigger.
-For our example, the function uses the `request_received()` method to listen for such requests containing a string message.
+A `Flows Function` or bot built with the [`claude_flows` crate](https://crates.io/crates/claude-flows) interacts with Claude's AI over its chat/completion API.
+Your conversation/completion request is encapsulated and sent to API endpoints, then the function or bot waits for a response from Claude, which contains the generated chat response.

 ## Action

-Upon being triggered by an event, a function performs a corresponding action.
-In this case, the action is generating a chat response using Claude's conversational AI.
-The action taken on receiving a request is user-defined.
+[`Flows Network`](https://flows.network/) receives the response from Claude's endpoint and relays it back to the user.

 ## Recommended flows and templates